 ii ASIC embedding supervision in banks

-In 2018, ASIC's chairman, James Shipton, announced plans to embed teams of ASIC agents in the big four banks (NAB, ANZ, CBA and Westpac) and financial services company AMP to identify any misconduct before it occurs.45 This A$8 million project forms part of the A$70.1 million funding aimed at equipping and strengthening ASIC's enforcement capabilities.
-As at 15 November 2019, up to 20 ASIC agents had been embedded in the banks and AMP for 205 days and had participated in 713 meetings with banking staff.47 However, the programme was suspended in March 2020 due to covid-19, which forced tens of thousands of bank staff to work remotely.
+In 2018, ASIC's chairman, James Shipton, announced plans to embed teams of ASIC agents in the big four banks (NAB, ANZ, CBA and Westpac) and financial services company AMP to identify any misconduct before it occurs.46 This A$8 million project forms part of the A$70.1 million funding aimed at equipping and strengthening ASIC's enforcement capabilities.
+By 15 November 2019, up to 20 ASIC agents had been embedded in the banks and AMP for 205 days and had participated in 713 meetings with banking staff.47 However, the programme was suspended in March 2020 due to covid-19, which forced tens of thousands of bank staff to work remotely.
 While ASIC has engaged in virtual supervision, this programme has not resumed onsite, appearing to have been indefinitely shelved as an ASIC priority.
 As on-site supervisory work was not possible, ASIC continued its monitoring programme through information-sharing arrangements.48

 The RADI path to ADI authorisation introduced by APRA in May 2018 has proved popular, with a number of neo-banks seeking RADI authorisation.
 At the time of writing, two banks had transitioned from RADI to full ADI status, one of which has since exited the market and returned its ADI licence.
 Despite a long line of applicants, only one additional bank has been granted RADI authorisation.

 Despite the availability of this new path, two emerging banks have chosen to use the direct ADI route over the past two years.
 Prior to the regulatory changes introduced by the federal government in the 2017 budget, APRA had only granted one new banking licence to a new local player in the previous decade – payments disrupter Tyro.